CMSDAS/root-short-exercise/_episodes/03-skimming.md

 bash skim.sh /input/dir/with/samples /output/dir/with/skims
 ```

-The result of this step are files with the suffix `*Skim.root`.
+The results of this step are files in `/output/dir/with/skims` with the suffix `*Skim.root`.

 {% include links.md %}